 Reasons to Plan a Day Trip to Verona from Milan

 One of the best things about Milan is its accessibility to so many wonderful day trip locations within northern Italy.
-While most of the crowds head to the Lakes (Como, Garda and many other smaller ones), we decided to head further east to Verona which is about 1.5 hours journey (depending on how you get there – see below) from Milan.
+While most of the crowds head to the Lakes (Como, Garda and many other smaller ones), we decided to head further east to Verona which is about a 1.5-hour journey (depending on how you get there – see below) from Milan.

 Fair Verona has plenty of reasons to visit beyond the romantic – with exceptional architecture, good shopping, tasty food and it’s well known for its performing arts scene, too.
 It’s also a very manageable size of city to explore on foot and in a day – there’s enough to keep you busy but not so much as to overwhelm.

-Our favourite memory of Verona from our trip there this summer is sitting on the stone steps of the amphitheatre, watching the sunset behind the stone Arena and soaking up the raising music as the Opera Company rehearsed Aida.
+Our favorite memory of Verona from our trip there this summer is sitting on the stone steps of the amphitheater, watching the sunset behind the stone Arena and soaking up the rising music as the Opera Company rehearsed Aida.